Key Takeaways

 Patient data is protected health information (PHI).
 How it's stored, transmitted, logged, and accessed is governed by HIPAA in the US and GDPR in Europe.
 Every feature that touches patient data needs to be designed with these requirements from the start.
 The cost difference between designing compliance in from the beginning and adding it to a finished system is substantial: re-examining data models, API surfaces, logging configurations, and third-party integrations across an existing codebase takes longer than designing them correctly in the first place.

 Healthcare systems connect to one another.
 A patient portal feeds into an EHR; a remote monitoring app connects to wearables, lab systems, and billing.
 Each connection has its own standards, authentication flows, and failure modes.
-Understanding that landscape before the first sprint determines how maintainable the system will be eighteen months later.
+Understanding that complexity before the first sprint determines how maintainable the system will be eighteen months later.

 The HIPAA framework sits underneath all of this.
 The HIPAA vs. GDPR comparison is useful for teams serving both US and EU patients.
 For teams building their first healthcare product, when to start HIPAA compliance addresses the question that comes up in almost every early-stage engagement.